phyllisnabangi/Projects/README.md

 ## Machine Learning Project - Intrusion Detection in Industrial Control Systems
 This project is about how machine learning approaches can be used for detecting cyber-attacks and problems affecting Industrial Control Systems.
 The data used was made up of 15 separate datasets which can be found [here](https://drive.google.com/file/d/1R5Q5Zc-aIteCsH5auby_g0Hs0w55mb5q/view).
+## ML Models - Early-Stage Diabetes Likelihood Prediction
+Built three machnine learning models (Random Forest, naïve Bayes, and artificial neural networks) to classify the early-stage diabetes likelihood prediction in patients.
+Evaluated the performance of each of the three models, and basing on the cross-validation results the Random Forest model is recommended.
+The dataset used can be found [here](https://archive.ics.uci.edu/ml/datasets/Early+stage+diabetes+risk+prediction+dataset.)